HsKA-OSGIS-archive/GOSolutions/README.md

 ## Overview

 This is the result of a project for the Open Source GIS course during the Winter 2022 semester as part of the Geomatics MSc, run by the [Karlsruhe University of Applied Sciences](https://www.h-ka.de/).
 The project as a whole aimed to explore the new features and possibilities offered by the new [OGC API](https://ogcapi.ogc.org/) framework, a new standard based on [OpenAPI](https://www.openapis.org/) which is succeeding the old [OWS](https://www.ogc.org/standards/owc) standard for geo APIs.
 The back-end was developed using [pygeoapi](https://pygeoapi.io/), the front-end using the [OpenLayers](https://openlayers.org/) framework.
-Example data was obtained from an OWS service of Radiological Data hosted by the German [Bundesamt fuer Strahlenschutz](https://www.imis.bfs.de/geoportal/), which in turn was converted for hosting on our API using [GDAL/OGR](https://gdal.org/).
+Example data was obtained from an OWS service of Radiological Data hosted by the German [Bundesamt fuer Strahlenschutz](https://www.imis.bfs.de/geoportal/) (BfS), which in turn was converted for hosting on our API using [GDAL/OGR](https://gdal.org/).

 ## Project Files